Back to Blog

 100x

-Sub-millisecond query times compared to frozen Excel files
+Sub-millisecond API query times compared to waiting 45 seconds for a frozen Excel file to calculate.

 Phase 1: Data Normalization (The Hard Part)